Fit "within-between" and several other regression variants for panel data via generalized estimating equations.

 What is the minimum number of waves an individual must

 have participated in to be included in the analysis?
-Default is 2
+Default is 2 and

-is also acceptable if you want to
+any valid number is accepted. "all" is also acceptable if you want to

 include only complete panelists.

 Use this to specify GLM link families.
-Default is gaussian
+Default is gaussian,

 the linear model.